MikeDoesScienceUX/poster-visit-counter/README.md

    - Place the device at the entrance of the poster row and near individual posters as needed.

 3. **Monitor the Visits**
-   - The OLED screen will display the count of entrances, exits, and visits to individual posters.
+   - The OLED screen will display the count of people walking past in either direction, which can be used at the end of rows or to track visits to individual posters.

 ## License
 This project is licensed under the [Open Hardware License](link-to-license).